SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 48. Dolores Park

-On a sunny day in the city, you will find hundreds of people hanging out in Dolores Park.
+On a sunny day in the city, you will find hundreds of people hanging out in Dolores Park in the beautiful Mission district.

-It's also a popular spot for picnics.
+It's also a popular place for picnics, dog walks, and people watching.

 >> Find out more about visiting and what to see and do nearby